kirillkovalenko/nssm/README.txt

 You can change the threshold for the service by setting the number of milliseconds as a REG_DWORD value in the registry at HKLM\SYSTEM\CurrentControlSet\Services\<service>\Parameters\AppThrottle.

+Alternatively, NSSM can pause for a configurable amount of time before attempting to restart the application even if it successfully ran for the amount of time specified by AppThrottle.
+NSSM will consult the REG_DWORD value at HKLM\SYSTEM\CurrentControlSet\Services\<service>\Parameters\AppRestartDelay for the number of milliseconds to wait before attempting a restart.
+If AppRestartDelay is set and the application is determined to be subject to throttling, NSSM will pause the service for whichever is longer of the configured restart delay and the calculated throttle period.

+If AppRestartDelay is missing or invalid, only throttling will be applied.

 NSSM will look in the registry under HKLM\SYSTEM\CurrentControlSet\Services\<service>\Parameters\AppExit for